Impact of Coronavirus (COVID-19)

 - All residential students must comply with the college's vaccination policy.

-- All residential students must test negative for COVID-19 120 hours prior to move-in.
+- All residential students must test negative within a specified time period prior to move-in.

 - All residents and visitors are required to adhere to current masking requirements.